cenyou/cenyou/README.md

 ## Hi there 👋

-I am a machine learning PhD student @ [Bosch Center for AI](https://www.bosch-ai.com/) \& [TU Berlin](https://argmin.lis.tu-berlin.de/).
+I am a machine learning PhD student.
 Here is my brief online profile.

 Unfortunately, not all of my PhD research code is publically available.
-See the pinned Bosch research repos for (earlier) part of it.
+See the pinned repos for (earlier) part of it.

 My coding experiences retrospectively: